top of page

 -

-Why should I book a session from you when my dog becomes relaxed from my massages?Being the pet parent, you are the (one of the) most comforting people to your pets.
-It’s only natural, when they lay down next to you, or in your lap, while on the couch, that they are comfortable or even fall asleep.
-While this offers much benefit to your pet, there may be variables unnoticed/glossed over.
-This would stand to reason, being that a Canine Massage Therapist goes through training, in order to have an awareness of a dog’s gait pattern, leading to postural imbalances and compensatory patterns.
+Why should I book a session from you when my dog becomes relaxed from my massages?Being the pet parent, you are the most comforting person to your pet.
+It’s only natural when they lay down next to you, in your lap, or on the couch, that they are comfortable or even fall asleep.
+While this offers many benefits to your pet, there may be variables unnoticed/glossed over.
+This would stand to reason, being that a canine massage therapist goes through training in order to have an awareness of a dog’s gait pattern, leading to postural imbalances and compensatory patterns.
 Our assessments help give direction.
-With direction, one can decipher the type of tissue and which technique(s) are of most benefit.
-This also points out, that there may be instances where the dog may sensitive or dislike being contacted on a given area.
+With direction, one can decipher the type of tissue and which technique(s) are of the most benefit.
+This also points out that there may be instances where the dog may be sensitive or dislike being touched on a given area.
 A goal in one’s approach would be to help them become familiar by way of positive reinforcement.
-So the dog has a sense of safety, just like being on the couch with their owner.

 -

-Will my dog experience any side effects from receiving massage?Yes, your dog may experience side effects, post massage.
-This will depend on the initial purpose of their massage, which goes with type of massage, and the dog itself.
+Will my dog experience any side effects from receiving massage?Yes, your dog may experience side effects, post-massage.
+This will depend on the initial purpose of their massage, which goes with the type of massage and the dog itself.
 Just like people have different thresholds and resiliencies, so do dogs, so age and activity level may play a part.
-Examples include; soreness, stiffness, appetite change, elimination variances, energy level shifts, and greater range of motion.
+Examples include: soreness, stiffness, appetite change, elimination variances, energy level shifts, and greater range of motion.

 bottom of page